Current and past projects:

 CURRENT: How to Reach Your Potential

-The How to Reach Your Potential project is developing a holistic personal development framework based on lessons, stories, and data collected from high performers in a broad range of industries and from around the world.
+The How to Reach Your Potential initiative is developing a holistic personal development framework based on insights gathered from a broad range of environments around the world.

-Experience Ghana is an annual exhibition that showcases the history and culture of Ghana (West Africa), and the Ghanaian-Canadian community.
+Experience Ghana was an annual exhibition that showcases the history and culture of Ghana (West Africa), and the Ghanaian-Canadian community.

 - 2nd annual Experience Ghana exhibition took place on February 17, 2018 at the Glenview Presbyterian Church in Toronto, Canada.
 Attended by 100 local residents, the event featured: